IFRS 15 Explained: The 5-Step Model for Revenue

 At its heart, IFRS 15 ensures that you record revenue in a way that accurately reflects the value you’ve delivered to your customer.
 It’s not just about when the cash hits your bank account; it’s about fulfilling your promises.
 Understanding this standard is the first step toward accurate financial reporting and compliance.

-Core Principles of IFRS 15
+The Core Principles Driving IFRS 15

 The core principle of IFRS 15 is straightforward: you should recognize revenue when you transfer control of promised goods or services to a customer.
 The amount of revenue you recognize should be what you expect to receive in exchange for those goods or services.
 This shifts the focus from the point of sale to the point of value transfer.
 For example, if a customer pays upfront for a 12-month software subscription, you don’t recognize all that revenue in the first month.
 Instead, you recognize it incrementally over the 12 months as you provide the service.
 This approach provides a more accurate picture of a company’s financial performance over time, as detailed in the official standard.